Cinek28/PORR/README.md

 #### Parallel and distributed programming

 The project is developed for university course completion.
-The main task of the project is to learn OpenMP and OpenCL to check differences in computing between sequential and parallel programs.
+The main task of the project is to learn OpenMP and MPICH to check differences in computing between sequential and parallel programs.
 The project developed using C++ language.
+The main task of the project is implementation of coevolution algorithm to solve for multidimensional function minimum.
+The algorithm was based on description found here: [Coevolution algorithm](http://edu.pjwstk.edu.pl/wyklady/nai/scb/wyklad10/w10.htm)

 #### Tasks: